We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Hydroquinone: Products containing hydroquinone stop the production of excess melanin, which causes dark spots.

-- Kojic acid: This is another skin lightener that can reduce dark spots, but it may be less effective.
+- Kojic acid: This is another skin lightener that can reduce dark spots, but it may be

 People should use these products — particularly hydroquinone and kojic acid — with caution, as overuse could irritate the skin.